-The syntax is similar to split() function and the working also but it returns the strings in reverse order with specified separator.
+The syntax is similar to the split() function and the working also, but it returns the strings in reverse order with a specified separator.

-If no argument is passed to the rsplit() function then it returns the same as split() function.
+If no argument is passed to the rsplit() function, then it returns the same as the split() function.

 txt = "apple, pineapple, custardapple"